epolisensky/VLITE/vdp/docs/source/database.rst

 ***************
 detected_null
 ***************
-COMING SOON
+COMING SOON.
 Properties of sources NOT detected in an image that should've been.
 Derived from forced-fitting at the location of each unmatched associated source an island with a size approximately the imaging beam.
 A null is considered detected if the ratio of source average